datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-beginner-tutorial-how-to-get-started-with-data-science-using-servers.md

 ![](https://assets.digitalocean.com/articles/putty_do_keys/enter_ip.png)

-Back to our example, we can connect to corn-syrup by simply entering the url into putty under the host name and clicking open.
+Back to our example, we can connect to corn-syrup by simply entering the URL into putty under the host name and clicking open.

 ![](/images/putty.png)